 GRE: the GRE is no longer required and we ask that students do not provide this information if they have taken the test

-While previous research experience is not formally required for admission to the Graduate Program in Pharmacology, our most competitive applicants have moderate-to-extensive research experience.
+While previous research experience is not formally required for admission to the Molecular Pharmacology and Therapeutics (MPaT) Graduate Program, our most competitive applicants have moderate-to-extensive research experience.

 Candidates for admission are evaluated on the basis of their undergraduate record, letters of recommendation, statement of goals and interests, previous research experience, perceived program fit, and results of an English-language proficiency test (where applicable).